cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           double[] Conv(double[] Polynomial, double[] Multiplier)
           Complex[] Conv(Complex[] Polynomial, Complex[] Multiplier)
    Parameters:
-      | Polynomial:  The coefficients of the first polynomial.
+       The coefficients of the first polynomial.
-      | Multiplier:  The coefficients of the second polynomial.
+       The coefficients of the second polynomial.
    Returns:
        An array containing the coefficients of the resulting polynomial.
    Example: